saultyevil/Snake/README.md

 ## Requirements

 Both a C and Fortran compiler are required, such as `gcc` and `gfortran`.
+The GNU Science libraries are also required.

 ## Building